 • Sponsor Shirt: One effective fundraising method is to collect sponsorships in exchange for logo advertisement on either a team competition or leisure shirt.
-The type of shirt, logo size, colors and other details should be outlined in the sponsorship agreement.
+The type of shirt, logo size, colors, and other details should be outlined in the sponsorship agreement.
 Often, sponsors will hang signage or team pictures in their place of business to display their community support.

 - Bake Sale/Concessions Event: Many teams will conduct a bake sale or work a concession stand at a community event.
 Often, organizations will donate the proceeds and/or make a flat donation to the team for working a concession stand.
-These opportunities can be labor intensive and require a team commitment. - Fundraising Sales: There are for-profit companies and vendors that offer fundraisers featuring their popular products, such as Krispy Kreme, Little Lambs cookie dough, butter braids, produce, etc. Teams take orders for items and collect money, and the company either returns a portion of the proceeds back to the team or provides the product for sale at wholesale pricing to the team.

-Midway USA offers fundraising products free of charge to teams, with an agreed upon letter of intent.
+These opportunities can be labor intensive and require a team commitment. - Fundraising Sales: There are for-profit companies and vendors that offer fundraisers featuring their popular products, such as Krispy Kreme, Little Lambs cookie dough, butter braids, produce, etc. Teams take orders for items and collect money, and the company either returns a portion of the proceeds back to the team or provides the product for sale at wholesale pricing to the team. - Midway USA offers fundraising products free of charge to teams, with an agreed upon letter of intent.
 Typically, the proceeds are divided according to the fundraising agreement, with a portion disbursed to the team and a portion deposited in the team endowment.
-This is another fundraiser that requires many volunteers and should be a team project.

-- Car Wash: Many teams host a car wash.
+This is another fundraiser that requires many volunteers and should be a team project. - Car Wash: Many teams host a car wash.
 Asking for donations rather than charging a flat fee may yield more returns. - Clay Target Event: Holding a clay target event for the community is also an effective fundraiser.
 These events serve multiple purposes: raising awareness, fundraising and recruiting new athletes and volunteers. - Raffle: Raffling an item, such as a firearm or cooler, can be lucrative, but there are many raffle restrictions in the state of Tennessee.
-Please review the Tennessee Secretary of State raffle regulations before organizing a raffle. - Crowdfunding: GoFundMe and social media requests for donations can be useful methods of raising money and expanding the fundraising audience.
+Please review the Tennessee Secretary of State raffle regulations before organizing a raffle.

-XIV.
-UNIFORMS
+XIV.UNIFORMS